Learn why this Online Book is worth your time and will change your cruising life for the better.

-Complete Rewrite and Update in Progress There are few activities in the voyaging life that cause more anxiety and stress than anchoring.
-But it does not have to be that way.
-In these books—this is such a large and important subject that we have split it into two parts: Vol 1, Gear and Vol 2, Technique—John and Colin share what they have learned in a combined century of anchoring from Greenland to Brazil, as well as a lot of places between.
+There are few activities in the voyaging life that cause more anxiety and stress than anchoring.
+John and Colin share what they have learned in a combined century of anchoring from Greenland to Brazil, as well as a lot of places between.
+Information that truly makes anchoring easy.

-When an anchor that thousands of sailors rely on seems to have a dangerous flaw, we need to write about that...and we do.
-Also, some thoughts on the new Vulcan anchor.
-Chapter will be complimentary for two days...extended to four days.
+When an anchor that thousands of sailors rely on seems to have a dangerous flaw, we need to write about that…and we do.
+Also, some thoughts on the the Vulcan and the Mantus anchors.

-In the last chapter we covered the best anchor types for your primary anchor.
+In a previous two chapters we covered our favourite anchor and a second choice.
 In this chapter we move on to size and material—even tricker things to decide on.
 But not to worry, we make it simple.

 The second most important anchor on our boats after the best bower is the kedge.
 What type should it be and how big?
 We make it simple.